The Five Offerings

 The Burnt Offering

 Of the five main offerings upon the altar, the burnt offering was the only offering that was entirely consumed by fire.
 No part of it was ever eaten by the priests or any of the people.
-This sacrifice was for Yah alone, and burned continually on the altar as a perpetual sweet savor before Yah.
+This sacrifice was for Yahuah alone, and burned continually on the altar as a perpetual sweet savor before Yahuah.
 No part of the burnt offering was ever eaten by man.
 The burnt offering is likely the oldest documented atonement sacrifice in the old testament, and is the first offering to be mentioned by name in the bible:

 'And Noach built an altar unto Yahuah; and took of every clean beast,